6.1810 2022 Lecture 1: O/S overview

 Some hints:

-• Changes to the file system persist across runs of qemu; to get a clean file system run make clean and then make qemu .
+- Changes to the file system persist across runs of qemu; to get a clean file system run

 code